Lincoln Family Dentistry Emergency Dentist

 Swelling or Abscess

-Gum pain or swelling can be symptoms of an abscess (infection) that forms in the area surrounding a tooth’s root.
+Gum discomfort or swelling can be symptoms of an abscess (infection) that forms in the area surrounding a tooth’s root.
 This infection can spread from the root of the tooth to the bone supporting the tooth.
-If you don’t treat the disease immediately, it’ll result in pain, loss of teeth, and overall medical emergency.
+If you don’t treat the disease immediately, it’ll result in discomfort, loss of teeth, and overall medical emergency.
 Learn more about how your emergency dentist can help with dental abscesses.
 Click image to learn more.

 Lost Fillings and Lost Crowns

 Fillings are used to fix cavities.
 Crowns, or caps, are used to cover broken or damaged teeth.
 It’s not uncommon for fillings or crowns to fall out.
-When this happens, it often causes pain and sensitivity to your tooth.
+When this happens, it often causes sensitivity to your tooth.
 Although lost fillings or crowns might not be as severe of a dental emergency as a broken or chipped tooth, you should still see your dentist promptly.

 Dislodged or Knocked Out Tooth